Best Hot Wheels sets for 5 year olds displayed on a colorful toy-style background with tracks, garages, loops, and cars.

 Best for: Kids who like garages, ramps, and stunt play

-Worth knowing: this is a newer listing with fewer reviews so far than sets like the Race Tower, Fire Station, or Ultimate Garage, so there is less buyer feedback to lean on if that matters to you.
+Worth knowing: this is a newer listing with fewer reviews than sets like the Race Tower, Fire Station, or Ultimate Garage, so there is less buyer feedback to lean on when making the call.

 For the Kid With a Pile of Cars Already